agourlay/cornichon/README.md

 - Log duration

-By default all ```EffectStep``` execution time can be found in the logs, but sometimes one needs to time a series of steps.
+By default all ```Step``` execution time can be found in the logs, but sometimes one needs to time a series of steps.

 This is where ```LogDuration``` comes in handy, it requires a label that will be printed as well to identify results.